How And When To Clean Your Dishwasher Filter So Your Plates and Glasses Sparkle

 source: Conner's Appliance | Dreamtime

-If your dishes don’t seem to be coming out of the dishwasher as clean as they once did, it’s probably time to check your dishwasher filter.
-I won’t lie – before learning this information, I didn’t even know where my dishwasher filter was located, let alone how to clean it.
-But cleaning your dishwasher filter is an important part of maintenance that should be performed regularly in order to keep your dishwasher in good working order.
+If your dishes don’t appear to be emerging from the dishwasher quite as clean as they used to, it’s likely time to inspect your dishwasher filter.
+I won’t lie – before finding out about all this I had no idea where my dishwasher filter was located.
+Let alone how to clean it.
+But cleaning the dishwasher filter is an essential maintenance task.
+You will need to do this periodically to ensure that your dishwasher continues to work properly.

 source: The Spruce/Cristina Tudor

-The purpose of the your dishwasher filter is to collect all of those little bits of food that come off of dishes during the wash cycle.
-The filter is generally located on the bottom of the dishwasher, either in the center or in one of the back corners.
-It’s usually a cone-like shape with a round top and mesh sides.
+Your dishwasher filter is designed to catch all those little bits of food that come off of dishes during the wash cycle.
+The filter is usually found near the bottom of the dishwasher, in the center or one of the back corners.
+It’s typically cone-shaped, with a rounded top and mesh sides.

 source: Real Homes | dreamstime

-Once you’ve located the filter, simply push the bottom rack out of the way, twist the top of the filter, and pull it out.
-If your filter looks relatively clean, you probably only need to run it under water for a few seconds to rinse it out.
-If the filter is quite dirty and full of caked-on food, you should let it soak in warm, soapy water for about 20 minutes.
-Then, use a small, soft-bristle brush to gently scrub away the residue before rinsing thoroughly.
+When you find the filter, easily move the bottom rack out of the way and… then, twist the top of the filter and pull it out.
+If the filter looks somewhat clean, you’re likely going to just need to run it under water for a few seconds to rinse it out.
+If the filter is really dirty and has bits of food dried onto it, soak it in warm, soapy water for 20 minutes or so.
+Use a small, soft-bristle brush to gently scrub that residue away, and then rinse thoroughly.

 source: The Spruce/Ulyana Verbytska

-Once clean, you can put the filter back where you found it, twisting to ensure it locks into place.
-You should aim to check and clean your filter monthly to ensure your dishwasher can function as it’s meant to and that your dishes come out sparkling clean.
+After cleaning, you can replace the filter where you found it, twisting it to lock it back in place.
+It is recommended that you inspect and clean your filter once a month.
+That way, your dishwasher can run as intended and your dishes emerge sparkling clean.